Note

 global_max_t = max_t # Events are ordered by timestamp, so the current last event has the highest timestamp

-counter = evs.size # Local counter
+counter = slice.events.size # Local counter

 global_counter += counter # Increase global counter